Congress Passes Extensive Climate, Tax, and Health Care Bill

 These provisions are projected to cost $18 billion over 10 years.

 Energy Security - Part III, Clean Energy and Efficiency Incentives for Individuals

 The Act retroactively revives and extends the nonbusiness energy property credit through 2032.
 The credit had expired at the end of 2021.
 For 2022, the credit retains the same provisions that existed in 2021.
 Then, for 2023 and beyond, the credit is renamed the "Energy Efficient Home Improvement Credit."
 For 2023 through 2032, the Act increases the credit from 10 percent to 30 percent for the sum of amounts paid for qualified energy efficiency improvements and residential energy property expenditures.
 The credit further increases, in an amount up to $150, for amounts paid for a home energy audit.

 The Act makes other significant changes to the credit by repealing the lifetime credit limit and implementing a yearly limit of $1,200 per taxpayer per year.
 A higher $2,000 annual limit applies for amounts paid to implement certain heat pumps, heat pump water heaters, and biomass stoves and boilers.
 Specific credit limits apply to specific property.
 For example, a $600 limit applies to credits derived from windows and skylights and a $250 limit applies to each door, with the total credit for all exterior doors limited to $500.
-The Act expands the definition of eligible property to include property that is "used as a residence by the taxpayer" (no longer a "principal residence" requirement within the meaning of IRC § 121).
+The Act expands the definition of eligible "residential energy property expenditures" (eligible water heaters, heat pumps, etc.) to include property that is "used as a residence by the taxpayer" (no longer a "principal residence" requirement within the meaning of IRC § 121).